BEA API

 BEA

 The Bureau of Economic Analysis is part of the U.S. Department of Commerce.
-BEA produces economic statistics including GDP, personal income, and industry accounts.
+BEA produces the National Income and Product Accounts (NIPA)—the official GDP estimates and related tables that break down the economy by spending category, industry, and income type.
 You can read more about BEA here.

 API Registration

 To use the BEA API, you need to register for a free API key.
-The examples below assume the API key is stored in a separate config file.
+The examples below assume the API key is stored in a separate config file (see the Getting Started guide for details).

 Python